EmJCanton/Markdown-SDV/README.md

 - [ ] port all D&D notes to Obsidian \(in progress\)
 - [x] Have a good day :smile:

-`console.Log {"Hello World"}`
+Backticks allow code to show up in a ReadMe with a block background `console.Log {"Hello World"}`